mainkoon81/Study-02-AB-Testing/README.md

 # Study-AB-Testing

 ## [Intro: SO...Not Enough Samples ?]

+Descriptive statistics is about describing our collected data.
+ - measures of center
+ - measures of spread
+ - shape of distribution
+ - outliers and plots of data

+Inferential Statistics is about using our collected data to draw conclusions to a larger population.
+ - Population: our entire group of interest.
+ - Parameter: numeric summary about a population
+ - Sample: subset of the population
+ - Statistic: numeric summary about a sample
+The way we perform inferential statistics is changing as technology evolves.
+Many career paths involving Machine Learning and Artificial Intelligence are aimed at using collected data to draw conclusions about entire populations at an individual level.

 ### Let's do inferential stats!
 Estimate population parameter from samples.
 #### Estimation techniques for finding 'population parameter θ'
  - 1.Maximum Likelihood Estimation